maziac/DeZog/design/ZxNextInterface.md

 - length of the opcode
 - an optional branch address

-The 'length' is used to set an artificial breakpoint right after the instruction and is sued for all instruction. for non-branching isntructions this would already do.
+The 'length' is used to set an artificial breakpoint right after the instruction and is used for all instruction.
+For non-branching isntructions this would already do.
 For the branching (and conditional branching) instruction we need also the branch location.

 Now the debug-program adds 2 artificial breakpoints.
 One at the breakpoint address + len and one at the branch address.